SiliconLabs/wiseconnect/examples/snippets/wlan/wifi6_twt_use_case_demo/readme.md

 - Flash, run and debug the application

   > **Note:**
-  > If using **app.c** and using an iperf server on remote side, to avoid loss of TCP connection due to ARP loss while the device is in sleep, it is suggested to add the device IP address to the Remote PC's ARP table.
+  > If using **app.c** and using an iPerf server on remote side, to avoid loss of TCP connection due to ARP loss while the device is in sleep, it is suggested to add the device IP address to the Remote PC's ARP table.
   > For example, for device IP "192.168.0.101", MAC address "80-C9-55-XX-XX-XX" and ethernet interface 7, following is the command used in a Windows system.
 The MAC address and IP of SiWx917 can be observed in the serial prints.

 - For Ethernet: